Table manners: India

 In formal settings, the host asks the guests to start the meal.
 Generally, one should not leave the table before the host or the eldest person finishes his or her food.
 It is also considered impolite to leave the table without asking for the host's or the elder's permission.
-Normally whoever completes first will wait for others and after everybody is finished all leave the table.
+Normally whoever finishes eating first will wait for others and after everybody is finished all leave the table.

-In a traditional Indian meal setup, the following is observed.
-Normally the plate is served with small quantities of all the food items.
+In a traditional Indian meal setup, the plate is normally served with small quantities of all the dishes.

-A cardinal rule of dining is to use the right hand when eating or receiving food.
+The custom of dining is to use the right hand when eating or receiving food.
 It is inappropriate to touch any communal utensils by the hand used for eating.
 If the right hand is used for eating, then the left hand should be used for serving oneself from common utensils.
 Hand washing, both before sitting at a table and after eating, is important.

 Small amounts of food are taken at a time, ensuring that food is not wasted.
 It is considered important to finish each item on the plate out of respect for the food being served.
 Traditionally, food should be eaten as it is served, without asking for salt or pepper.
 It is however, now acceptable to express a personal preference for salt or pepper and to ask for it.

 Distorting or playing with food is unacceptable.
 Eating at a moderate pace is important, as eating too slowly may imply a dislike of the food and eating too quickly is considered rude.
 Generally, it is acceptable to burp, slurp while at the table.

 Staring at another diner's plate is also considered rude.
 It is inappropriate to make sounds while chewing.
 Certain Indian food items can create sounds, so it is important to close the mouth and chew at a moderate pace.

 At the dining table, attention must be paid to specific behaviors that may indicate distraction or rudeness.
 Answering phone calls, sending messages and using inappropriate language are considered inappropriate while dining and while elders are present.